grew-nlp/grew_doc/content/grew_match/install.md

 # Local installation of Grew-match

+This page is outdated.
+A new page will be provided later.

 **Grew-match** is available [online](http://match.grew.fr) on a set of corpora (UD, SUD, Parseme…).
 If you want to use **Grew-match** on your own corpus, you have to install it locally, following the instructions on this page.